dhuang8/Tall-Bot/README.md

 .image (term)

 returns the first image result. safesearch is off if the channel is nsfw. add gif to the search if you want gifs
+## gif
+.gif (term)

+returns the first gif search result. safesearch is off if the channel is nsfw.
 ## stock
 .stock (symbol)